CDRT/mk_docs/docs/guides/lenovo_view/index.md

 # Lenovo View Configuration Guide

+!!! warning "Lenovo View is being withdrawn"
+    Beginning in January 2026, Lenovo View will begin to be withdrawn.
+There may be an additional update released to assist in the automatic removal of this solution.
+For more details, see the [End of Support statement.](https://support.lenovo.com/us/en/solutions/HT518161)

 ## Overview

 Lenovo View is a hardware support app for the Lenovo View device driver that enhances camera quality and provides collaboration features for some mainstream video call apps.